-How we assess boiler cover
+How We Assess Boiler Cover

 - Value for money

-- How quickly they respond to a breakdown
+- How quickly it responds to a breakdown

 - How easy it is to arrange an annual service.

+What's clear from our survey results is that customers' opinions of the various boiler cover providers vary widely.
+Our research has uncovered which are poor value for money, and which brands' customers think they're merely mediocre when it comes to their response times.

-If you do decide that boiler cover is the right thing for you, our expert research means we can tell you which ones won't let you down.
+If you do decide that boiler cover is the right thing for you, our expert research means we can tell you which companies won't let you down.

-In our latest survey, we discovered a big difference between the best and worst boiler servicing cover.
-So don't sign up to a company until you've read our boiler servicing contract reviews.
+To find out more about what you need to know before you sign up to a boiler cover provider, including how you can cut your costs, read our guide to choosing boiler cover.